data-apis/scipy-2023-presentation/paper.rst

   of any function's output should only depend on the types of the inputs.

 * The API is primarily functional (e.g., `xp.any(x)` instead of `x.any()`).
-  Outside of Python dunder operators, there are only a few method defined on the array object.
-Functional APIs are already preferred for must array libraries.
-Functional code is easier to read, especially for expressions with many mathematical functions and operations.
-Additionally, functions make it clearer that an operation returns a new array rather than mutating the input array in-place, which is avoided in the specification (see the next bullet point).
+  Outside of Python "dunder" operators, there are only a few method defined on the array object.
+Functional APIs are already preferred for must array libraries, functional code is easier to read, especially for expressions with many mathematical functions and operations, and functions make it clearer that an operation returns a new array rather than mutating the input array in-place, which is avoided in the specification (see the next bullet point).